The compactness of ultra faint dwarf galaxies : a new challenge ?: Results

-The large initial size of cluster \texttt{h291} (with however a lower number of particles compared to others) is related to a complex environment.
-Between, redshift $7$ and $5$, the sub-halo that hosts the majority of stars in the hydro run is not fully in place and is permanently disturbed by the accretion of slightly smaller halos.
-Thus, finding a compact and strongly gravitationally bound cluster in this halo is a difficult task.
-While its value at $z=6$ is $35\,\rm{pc}$, Fig.~\ref{fig:R12vsRedshift2} shows strong variations with time, which reflect an hostile environment.
-At $z=4$, the size of this dominant cluster reached $75\,\rm{pc}$, a value which is kept constant until it merges with the second cluster at $z=0.7$ leading to a final size of $79\,\rm{pc}$.
+The large initial size of cluster \texttt{h291} (however with a lower number of particles compared to others) is related to its complex environment.
+Between redshifts $7$ and $5$, the subhalo that hosts the majority of the stars in the hydrodynamics run is not fully in place and is permanently disturbed by the accretion of slightly smaller halos.
+Therefore, finding a compact and strongly gravitationally bound cluster in this halo is a difficult task.
+While its value at $z=6$ is $35\,\rm{pc}$, Fig.~\ref{fig:R12vsRedshift2} shows strong variations with time, which is evidence of the hostility of the environment.
+At $z=4$, the size of this dominant cluster reaches $75\,\rm{pc}$, a value that is kept constant until the cluster merges with a second cluster at $z=0.7$ leading to a final size of $79\,\rm{pc}$.